jpittman/vsc/projects/accountability/28days.md

 ## Change Log

 04/14/2021 - Existing page as it existed toward the end of the 28 days project in February.
+04/15/2021 - Moving the first 8 days of content over from the Carrd site.
+This should close that out completely.
+Next up, recreating day 9 through 15 from notes.